Susannah Newell Therapy

 BA (Hons) Psychology

 Through my work with St. Christopher's Hospice and Confer, I attend many further specialist trainings each year.
-I am currently researching silence in therapy as part of my MA/Ad Dip Integrative Psychotherapy & Counselling at The Minster Centre, one of the leading integrative psychotherapy training institutes in Europe.
+I undertook my psychotherapy and counselling training at The Minster Centre, one of the leading integrative psychotherapy training institutes in Europe.

 Professional Membership Bodies

-I am a Qualified Member of the British Association for Counselling and Psychotherapy (BACP) and a Trainee Member of the UK Council for Psychotherapy (UKCP).
+I am a Qualified Member of the British Association for Counselling and Psychotherapy (BACP) and in the process of becoming a Clinical Member of the UK Council for Psychotherapy (UKCP).
 I abide by their Codes of Ethics.

 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”